oncomouse/ShawnaRoss.com/source/posts/2014-11-30-open-modernisms-project-part-ii.html.md

 1. *University of Victoria:* He has worked out an informal agreement in which the University of Victoria libraries host our materials.
 By working with the UVic libraries, we can take advantage of various kinds of support, from technical support to librarian consultations to resources that would otherwise cost us money.
 (We may have further access to UVic resources beyond the libraries.)

-2. *MSA:* As this project began with an exchange on the MSA email list, it is only fitting taht we work with MSA on this project.
+2. *MSA:* As this project began with an exchange on the MSA email list, it is only fitting that we work with MSA on this project.
 MSA will put its backing behind us both in terms of reputation (we are one of their affiliates) and in terms of money (a bit of financial surplus might be drawn to us).
 As incoming MSA president, Stephen is admirably positioned to negotiate this relationship, and he convincingly argued that an open-access anthology is a resource that would serve MSA's members extremely well.

-3. *Modnets:* In addition to MSA, we will be affiliated and authenticated through Modnets.
+3. *ModNets:* In addition to MSA, we will be affiliated and authenticated through Pamela Caughie and David Chinitz's [ModNets](http://www.modnets.org/).
 They will guarantee our accuracy and fidelity, as well as provide another way for teachers, students, and scholars to find our site.

 Jeff Drouin is also promising to access his [MJP](http://modjourn.org/) for texts, links, and other forms of affiliation.
-And, as mentioned in the first blog post, we also want to liaise with [ModNets](http://www.modnets.org/).

 ## What next?